ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/index.md

 Skill demonstrations will take place in CSE B250, **unless you have an AFA letter**.
 You must schedule a time to take your exams in advance.
 To do this, visit prairietest.com and log in with your UCSD-associated Google account.
 From there, you will be able to see the exams available for reservation.
 Scheduling of exams will open on every Friday starting week 1.

 Students requesting accommodations for this course due to a disability must provide a current Authorization for Accommodation (AFA) letter (paper or electronic) issued by the Office for Students with Disabilities (osd.ucsd.edu).
 Students are required to discuss accommodation arrangements with instructors and OSD liaisons in the department IN ADVANCE of any exams or assignments.
 Students with approved accommodations will be taking their exams at the Triton Testing Center.
 Exams must be scheduled at least 72 hours in advance at http://tritontesting.ucsd.edu.

+### Project
+Details to be announced later in the quarter.

 ## Grading